Markusgp/Untangle/README.md

 * Installed version (16.0+) of [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
 * Installed version of [CodeQL CLI](https://codeql.github.com/docs/codeql-cli/getting-started-with-the-codeql-cli/) installed.
 * Your Java project must be buildable on your local machine.
+* Git to clone the project

 #### Step-by-step guide
+First you have to clone the project

-To run the app locally you can execute the ``run.sh`` script with some parameters:
+Then to run the app locally you can execute the ``run.sh`` script with some parameters:

 ```
 ./run.sh ${language} ${path-to-project}